MancaZerovnikMekuc/UroCell/README.md

 For the class of mitochondria and fusiform vesicles, we also provide labels for instance segmentation, where each instance of the compartment in the target class has its own label.

-For the class of mitochondria, we also provide labels indicating the shape of each instance: we define if the object is forked or narrowed (an instance can be both - forked and narrowed).
+For the class of mitochondria, we also provide labels indicating the shape of each instance: we define if the object is branched or contacting (an instance can be both - branched and contacting).

 All annotations were revised by biomedical experts.